Folr/SDK-API-Documentation/sdk-api.md

 1. **Applications**: Applications are used by the API to group tracked users together.
 You can create as many applications as required.
 2. **Application users**: each application consists of app users whose locations are tracked.
 They are identified through a *username*, which must be unique per user in the application.

 #Invoking the API: application tokens

-In order to use the Folr API, you need to create one or more Applications in the [Folr Business Dashboard](https://folr.com/business) via the admin menu in the left.
+In order to use the Folr API, you need to create one or more Applications in the [Folr Business Dashboard](https://folr.com/) via the 'Applications' menu in the left.

-Each application you create contains two sets of tokens:
+Each application that you create contains two sets of tokens:

 * a token and secret for **writing** data to the API
 * a token and secret for **reading** data from the API.